lillylabs/little-lilly-server/readme.md

 * Import photos from Instagram
   * To test the import job locally run: `heroku local:run node jobs/import-photos.js`
+  * To run on the server against production database make sure the app is pushed to production then: `heroku run node jobs/import-photos.js`
 * Move current letter to in progress and create new letter
   * To test the import job locally run: `heroku local:run node jobs/new-month.js`
   * To run on the server against production database make sure the app is pushed to production then: `heroku run node jobs/new-month.js`